jarviscanada/jarvis_data_eng_DavidTrumble/python_data_analytics/README.md

 # Improvements
-- visualization and plotting
+- Create different visualization and plotting graphs to better represent the data.
--
+- Use more effective analytics solutions that can produce query results with less lines of code.
-- try creative and ambitious more analysis metrics and models
+- Try more creative and ambitious analysis, metrics and models.